Tools4everBV/HelloID-Conn-Prov-Target-Ultimo/README.md

 #### Configuration Settings

 You must enter the URL and the API key of your Ultimo Environment.
-And besides that, you will need a GUID of objects to specify the request endpoint.
+Additionally, you will need a GUID of objects to specify the request endpoint.
 This GUID refers to an object in the Connector in Ultimo.

-So there is a GUID to get the groups, get the Users, and one for the update calls.
-You must specify these in the configuration of your Connector.
+There are separate GUIDs for retrieving groups, retrieving users, and making update calls, all of which must be specified in the configuration of your connector.

 ![image](./UltimoExample..png)